-Newcomers Academy
+Newcomers Support

-English Learners new to the Hall County School District may be eligible for enrollment at the Newcomers Academy housed at the Ivester Early College campus.
-Students may be eligible for the program with a CPL score $\leq$ 2.0 and adequate time to earn credits required for the high school diploma.
+English Learners new to the Hall County School District may be eligible for Newcomer support at each of the schools.
 Intensive English language instruction will support language acquisition through academic knowledge and skills found in Georgia Standards of Excellence.